...

 Ingredients like salicylic acid work well for oily skin as a cleanser.
 Don’t be harsh when washing your face.
 I gently massage my face, covering the entire area for 2 minutes.
 This helps clean my face thoroughly.

 At night, I double cleanse my skin.
 Since I wear sunscreen throughout the day, cleansing alone isn’t enough to remove all debris.
-First, I use an oil cleanser, and then I follow up with my face wash.
+First, I Anua Heartleaf Pore Control Cleansing Oil, and then I follow up with my face wash which is ANUA Heartleaf Quercetinol Pore Deep Cleansing Foam.
+Both of these product suits me as I have oily skin type.

 I prefer natural toners for my skin because they are chemical-free and inexpensive.
 Natural rose water toner is my favorite.
 After cleansing, I pat dry my face with a cotton towel.
 I take a few drops on a cotton pad and apply it to my face.
 Toner helps clean extra debris from your skin’s surface.